 Man jumps to death from 10th floor of AIIMS hostel

-Police said he jumped from the tenth floor of hostel number 18 of AIIMS On checking the hostel's entry register, it was learned that Sahu had visited the hostel twice on Monday, they said.
+Police said he jumped from the tenth floor of hostel number 18 of the AIIMS.
+On checking the hostel's entry register, it was learnt that Sahu had visited the hostel twice on Monday, they said.

-Inquest proceedings have been initiated, police said, adding that Sahu was not a doctor Further details have waited.
+Inquest proceedings have been initiated, police said, adding that Sahu was not a doctor.
+According to police, Sahu worked at a chemist shop nearby.
+He left a suicide note in which he has named his employer and blamed him for allegedly torturing him, they said.

+A case has been registered under Indian Penal Code section 306 against his employer.
+No arrests have been made so far and an investigation is underway, police said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)